High-rate quantum LDPC codes for long-range-connected neutral atom registers: Abstract

 \section{Abstract}

 High-rate quantum error correcting (QEC) codes with moderate overheads in qubit number and control complexity are highly desirable for achieving fault-tolerant quantum computing.
 Recently, quantum error correction has experienced significant progress both in code development and experimental realizations, with neutral atom qubit architecture rapidly establishing itself as a leading platform in the field.
 Scalable quantum computing will require processing with QEC codes that have low qubit overhead and large error suppression, and while such codes do exist, they involve a degree of non-locality that has yet to be integrated into experimental platforms.
 In this work, we analyze a family of high-rate Low-Density Parity-Check (LDPC) codes with limited long-range interactions and outline a near-term implementation in neutral atom registers.
 By means of circuit-level simulations, we find that these codes outperform surface codes in all respects when the two-qubit nearest neighbour gate error probability is below $\sim 0.1\%$.
-We show how these codes can be natively integrated in two-dimensional static neutral atom qubit architectures with open boundaries, where the desired long-range connectivity can be targeted via Rydberg-blockade interaction.
-Our protocol solely requires multiple laser colors to enable transitions to different Rydberg states for different interatomic distances.
+By using multiple laser colors, we show how these codes can be natively integrated in two-dimensional static neutral atom qubit architectures with open boundaries, where the desired long-range connectivity can be targeted via the Rydberg blockade interaction.

 Since Kitaev's seminal works \cite{Kitaev_2003,Dennis_2002}, the surface code has been the dominant choice for quantum error correction (QEC) as its set of check operators, or stabilizers, is simple and geometrically local enabling parallel syndrome extraction with a high tolerance to errors.
 However, the encoding -- only one logical qubit per code independently of the size -- is poor, posing a large resource overhead for scalable quantum computing.
 The surface code is but one example of a broader class of Low-Density Parity-Check (LDPC) codes \cite{Breuckmann_2021,gottesman2014faulttolerant}, other members of which retain all the good properties of the surface code such as large distance, which quantifies the number of correctable errors, while allowing for more favourable encoding rates, defined by the ratio of logical qubits to physical qubits.